How to Save Emails to Google Sheets (3 Methods Compared)

 Method 2: Gmail Add-on

-4. Customize before saving (optional).
+- Customize before saving (optional).
 Before saving, you can see exactly what data will be added to your spreadsheet.
-This gives you control over how each email is logged.
+Useful when you want to review what's being logged.

-The advantage here is speed — you don't need to compose a forward.
+You don't need to compose a forward.
 Just click and save.
-The add-on also shows you a confirmation once the email is saved, so you know it worked.
+The add-on shows you a confirmation once the email is saved, so you know it worked.

 For a deeper walkthrough, see our complete Gmail-to-Google Sheets integration guide.